 Whether original equipment or aftermarket, it makes little or no difference with regard to part quality, basically, we have become China dependent.
 This isn't just my consensus, you can find hundreds, if not thousands of professional mechanic posts on the Internet about the continual failure of these fuel pumps.
 The average life span of these pumps is 2 - 4 years, assuming that you keep your gas tank at least 1/2 full, install a decent fuel filter and change it at no less than at 10,000 mile intervals.

 There are differences in fuel filter quality/brands as well, many swell up so bad that they become restrictive and can affect fuel delivery placing additional strain on the pump.
-These fuel pumps also overheat and become toast easily if you run your tank below 1/4, I would recommend that you keep your gas tank between 1/4 and half full.
+These fuel pumps also overheat and become toast easily if you run your tank below quarter, I would recommend that you keep your gas tank between quarter, and half full.

-For example, I recently replaced a GM original equipment ignition control module on a GMC Sierra 1/2 ton 4WD 5.7, while removing the defective control module it was stamped with the original "GM" Equipment Logo" on the front, when you turned it over, it was stamped "Singapore."
-So, once again, don't be fooled into believing that it was actually made in America and is any better or worse than an aftermarket replacement part.
+For example, I recently replaced a GM original equipment ignition control module on a GMC Sierra half ton four wheel drive 5.7 liter, while removing the defective control module it was stamped with the original "GM" Equipment Logo" on the front, when you turned it over, it was stamped "Singapore."
+So, once again, do not be fooled into believing that it was actually made in America and is any better or worse than an aftermarket replacement part.

-You can pay $80.00 to $120.00 for an original equipment 1997 GMC fuel pump or you can pay $19.95 plus shipping for a fuel pump From Genesis Auto Parts that's no better or worse than the designated original equipment fuel pump, by the way they have an excellent reputation for automotive replacement parts.
-(I don't work or get paid any residuals from anyone for my recommendations).
+You can pay $80.00 to $120.00 for an original equipment 1997 GMC fuel pump or you can pay $19.95 plus shipping for a fuel pump from Genesis Auto Parts that is no better or worse than the designated original equipment fuel pump, by the way they have an excellent reputation for automotive replacement parts.
+(I do not work or get paid any residuals from anyone for my recommendations).

 About failing or failed in-tank GMC fuel pumps.

-The fuel pumps on the 1997 GMC 5.7 and other years all have the same problem, the torpedo pumps generally fail within 2 - 4 years, regardless of whether you have a fuel pump strainer installed, keep the tank filled to capacity, and have a high quality fuel filter installed, basically, they're all the same.
-This is more of a problem now-a-days due to an economy which has made it diffcult for families to keep the gas tank 1/2 to full.
+The fuel pumps on the 1997 GMC 5.7 and other years all have the same problem, the torpedo pumps generally fail within two to four years, regardless of whether you have a fuel pump strainer installed, keep the tank filled to capacity, and have a high quality fuel filter installed, basically, they're all the same.
+This is more of a problem now-a-days due to an economy which has made it difficult for families to keep the gas tank half to full.

-I've read so many comments on this fuel pump issue over the years and most are way off base with regard to fuel pump diagnosis, but the most ridiculous of all is, that one must purchase an Original Equipment fuel pump because the others are junk or of lessor quality.
+I have read so many comments on this fuel pump issue over the years and most are way off base with regard to fuel pump diagnosis, but the most ridiculous of all is, that one must purchase an original equipment fuel pump because the others are junk or of lessor quality.

-First of all, the majority of all these fuel pumps are now manufactured in China, the only difference being that they have their name or logo stamped on them.
-"Original Whatever Name" that is stamped on the pump means absolutely nothing.
-As long as the pump is assembled in the U.S. It can be identified as original equipment made in America, when in fact all the piece parts were manufactured in China, for all I know, they've found away around having to import the piece parts and are importing them already assembled, that what they call "Trade Agreements.".
-So, you can pay $80.00 to $120.00 for a fuel pump or, you can pay $19.95 plus S&H from Genesis Auto Parts and get the same quality, (I don't work for anyone, I'm retired).
+First of all, the majority of all these fuel pumps are now manufactured in China, the only difference being that they have their name or logo stamped on them "original whatever name" that is stamped on the pump means absolutely nothing.
+As long as the pump is assembled in the U.S. It can be identified as original equipment made in America, when in fact all the piece parts were manufactured in China, for all I know, they have found away around having to import the piece parts and are importing them already assembled, that what they call "trade agreements ".
+So, you can pay $80.00 to $120.00 for a fuel pump or, you can pay $19.95 plus shipping and handling from Genesis Auto Parts and get the same quality, (I do not work for anyone, I am retired).

-Bottom line, I've replaced three (3) of my own fuel pumps in 11 years on my GMC 5.7 and I've listened to 100's if not thousands of complaints about GMC failed fuel pumps, you can find this information all over the Internet.
+Bottom line, I have replaced three of my own fuel pumps in eleven years on my GMC 5.7 and I have listened to hundreds if not thousands of complaints about GMC failed fuel pumps, you can find this information all over the Internet.

-Here's one example, I've replaced ignition control modules on GMC's, when I was removing the original equipment defective devices, they were stamped "GM" on the front implying that they where original equipment made in America of the highest quality.
-BULL, when you remove the module, on the back of the device, it says "Singapore", I think Singapore is in China, don't you?
+Here is one example, I have replaced ignition control modules on GMC's, when I was removing the original equipment defective devices, they were stamped "GM" on the front implying that they where original equipment made in America of the highest quality.
+When you remove the module, on the back of the device, it says "Singapore", I think Singapore is in China, do you?

 Back to the pump issue.

-The bottom line, you're going to have to live with this fuel pump aggravation and replace the pump numerous times over the life of your vehicle.
+The bottom line, you are going to have to live with this fuel pump aggravation and replace the pump numerous times over the life of your vehicle.
 I would suggest that you replace the fuel filter at intervals of no less than 10,000 miles, also be sure that you install a gas strainer on the pump when you replace it.
-These pumps overheat easily if you run your gas tank too low, never below 1/4, I would suggest 1/4 to 1/2.
+These pumps overheat easily if you run your gas tank too low, never below quarter, I would suggest quarter, to half.

 You also need to know how to perform a proper fuel pump test to determine if the fuel pump is beginning to fail or is actually dead.
 Spend $30.00 and get yourself a fuel pressure gauge, most come with adapters for both GM and Ford vehicles.